syncfusion-content/blazor-docs/blazor/datepicker/mask-support.md

 ## MaskPlaceholder

-The [DatePickerMaskPlaceholder]() directive sets the placeholder text for each segment of the date format in a `DatePicker` component.
-It can be used to provide additional context or instructions to the user about the format that is expected for the input.
+The [DatePickerMaskPlaceholder]() directive allows you to set custom placeholder text for each segment of the date format in a `DatePicker` component.
+This can be used to provide additional context or instructions to the user about the expected format for the input.
 To use the directive, include it in the component's configuration along with the [EnableMask]() property.

 The `DatePickerMaskPlaceholder` tag directive has the following properties: